First French War of Religion (1562–1563): Drawing up

 The Protestant force numbered around 8,000 infantry, with 5,000 cavalry.
-Their army was arrayed in two lines with Condé in charge of the main battle on the left while Coligny commanded the advanced guard on the right.
-In the first line (which was solely cavalry) from left: on the extreme left two units of reiters, then Condé's gendarmerie, then two more gendarme regiments one behind the other, then a unit of light cavalry, then Coligny's gendarmes, finally on the armies extreme right, two more units of reiters.
-In total there were around 4,500 horse in army.
-In the second line the body was composed of French infantry, with two units of landsknechts on each side and a reserve unit of reiters on the far right.
+Their army was arrayed in two lines, with Condé in charge of the main battle on the left while Coligny commanded the advanced guard on the right.
+In the first line (which was solely cavalry), from left: on the extreme left two units of reiters, then Condé's gendarmerie, then two more gendarme regiments one behind the other, then a unit of light cavalry, then Coligny's gendarmes, finally on the army's extreme right, two more units of reiters.
+In total, there were around 4,500 horses in the army.
+In the second line, the body was composed of French infantry, with two units of landsknechts on each side and a reserve unit of reiters on the far right.
 The Protestant artillery was in front of the French infantry.